faisalljavid/cse435-report-paper/README.md

 sudo scripts/setup/01_install_dependencies.sh
 ```

+This script detects the host distro first, refreshes the appropriate package indexes, and installs the required benchmark, Docker, and KVM tooling using the system package manager.

 ### Step 2 — Set Up Docker Environment

 ```bash
 sudo scripts/setup/02_setup_docker.sh
 ```

+If Docker is not already installed, the script installs it using the distro's package manager and then prepares the benchmark containers, volume, and network.

 ### Step 3 — Set Up KVM Virtual Machine